OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0043.md

 ## Frida

-We'll use Frida to solve the [UnCrackable App for Android Level 1](../../apps/android/MASTG-APP-0003.md) and demonstrate how we can easily bypass root detection and extract secret data from the app.
+We'll use Frida to solve the #MASTG-APP-0003 and demonstrate how we can easily bypass root detection and extract secret data from the app.

 When you start the crackme app on an emulator or a rooted device, you'll find that the it presents a dialog box and exits as soon as you press "OK" because it detected root: